-In Jamie’s inspirational speaker UK talks he discusses self empowerment.
+In Jamie’s inspirational speaker talks he discusses self-empowerment.
 If your company is going through a challenging time, it can be a struggle to keep morale high.
-Jamie excels in inspiring the spirits of those in the audience, who will leave the room feeling energised, excited about the future, and ready to take on the world.
+Jamie excels in inspiring those in the audience so that they leave the room feeling energised, excited about the future and ready to take on the world.

 Power of connection 🤝

-In Jamie’s inspirational speaker UK talks he discusses the power of connection.
-No matter who you are or what role you play within an organisation, the ability to connect with others on a human level can have a huge impact on your ability to achieve your goal.
+In Jamie’s inspirational speaker talks he discusses the power of connection.
+No matter who you are, or what role you play within an organisation the ability to connect with others can have a huge impact on your ability to achieve your goal.
 Jamie shares how powerful human connections across the world have enabled him to raise over £1,000,000 for charity and inspire the lives of thousands of others in the process.
 This talk topic is especially beneficial for front line, customer facing staff.

 Making a difference 👏

-In Adventureman’s inspirational speaker UK talks he discusses making a difference.
+In Adventureman’s inspirational speaker talks he discusses making a difference.
 Are your staff feeling undervalued?
-Jamie’s inspirational speaking will help employees to understand that each and every one of them has the ability to make a huge difference to the lives of others.
-The audience will leave the room feeling empowered – in full belief that what they do, day in day out, really does make them a superhero too.
+Jamie’s inspirational speaking helps employees understand that each and every one of them has the ability to make a difference to the lives of others.
+Audiences leave the room feeling empowered – in full belief that what they do, day-in day-out, really does make them a superhero too.

-In Adventureman’s inspirational speaker UK talks he discusses resilience.
-Perhaps your organisation has gone through a recent restructure, or is experiencing a large amount of change?
-Jamie’s stories help the audience to re-frame challenging circumstances as an opportunity to learn, and to grow.
-Through authentic examples from his adventures he demonstrates that when you vow to grit your teeth and stayed inspired, that’s when truly great things happen.
+In Adventureman’s inspirational speaker talks he discusses resilience.
+Has your organisation gone through a recent restructure, or is it experiencing a large amount of change?
+Jamie’s stories help the audience reframe challenging circumstances as opportunities to learn and grow.
+Through authentic examples from his own adventures, he demonstrates that when you grit your teeth and keep going, that’s when truly great things happen.

 Please note that Jamie works with you and can tailor his talk to your event theme.